New Zealand South Asia Centre

 How to become an Associate?

 Associate membership of NZSAC is available to post-graduate students and other scholars conducting South Asia related research.
 Associate members must either be members of NZ academic institutions or linked to scholars of South Asia based in New Zealand.
-If you are interested to become an associate member please fill in the NZSAC Associate Member Application Form (download as a word doc 221KB)
+If you are interested to become an associate member please fill in the New Zealand South Asia Centre Associate Member Application Form (download as a WORD document 238KB)

 Dr Arindam Basu is a physician, an epidemiologist, and works as a senior lecturer at the Health Sciences Centre of the Univesity of Canterbury.
 Additionally, he also serves as the Senior Researcher of the Health Services Assessment Collaboration, a research unit of the Health Sciences Centre.
 Arindam's research interests in South Asia & New Zealand include health effects and epidemiology of inorganic Arsenic exposure that has occurred in South Asia over the last four decades preceding the turn of the century; he is also interested in general in Environmental epidemiology, health policy, and migrant health related issues connecting South Asia and Australasia.